web_matrix

 Licensing:

-The computer code and data files made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

 Languages:

-web_matrix is available in a MATLAB version.
+web_matrix is available in a MATLAB version and an Octave version and a Python version.

 Related Data and Programs: